-Animation of William Blake’s Jerusalem running through the 24 official languages of the European Union, plus Welsh, via Google Translate
+Interactive online animation of William Blake’s Jerusalem running through the 24 official languages of the European Union, Scots Gaelic and Welsh via Google Translate.

-Commissioned by ODI Data as Culture art programme.
+Commissioned by Data as Culture at the ODI.

 Country flags via http://flag-icon-css.lip.is